python-botogram/botogram/docs/api/telegram.rst

       *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: name

+      The computed name of the user.
+If someone has only the first name, this attribute contains it, but if someone also has a last name, this attribute contains the two merged.

+      You can't write to this attribute, but it automatically updates when you change :py:attr:`~botogram.User.first_name` or
+      :py:attr:`~botogram.User.last_name`.

+      .. versionadded:: 0.2

    .. py:method:: send(message, [preview=True, reply_to=None, syntax=None, extra=None])

       Send the textual *message* to the user.
 You may optionally stop clients